Rajpratik71/linux-manPages/ppmtoleaf.md

        ppmtoleaf [ppmfile]

 DESCRIPTION
        Reads an Interleaf image file as input.
 Generates a portable pixmap (PPM file) as output.

-       Interleaf is a now-defunct (actually purchased ca.  2000  by  BroadVi‐ sion) technical publishing software company.
+       Interleaf is a now-defunct (actually purchased ca. 2000 by BroadVision) technical publishing software company.

 SEE ALSO
        ppm(5), ppmquant(1)